Azure-Samples/active-directory-b2c-android-native-msal/README.md

 | [Library](https://github.com/AzureAD/microsoft-authentication-library-for-android) | [API Reference](http://javadoc.io/doc/com.microsoft.identity.client/msal) | [Support](README.md#community-help-and-support)
 | --- | --- | --- |

-The MSAL Android preview gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect.
-This sample demonstrates all the normal lifecycles your application should experience, including:
+The MSAL Android preview gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Azure B2C](https://azure.microsoft.com/en-us/services/active-directory-b2c/) using industry standard OAuth2 and OpenID Connect.
+This sample demonstrates all the normal life cycles your application should experience, including:

 * Sign in a user with Local Accounts or Social Identity Providers
-* Get an Acces Token for a Web Service
+* Get an Access Token for a Web Service
 * Call the Web Service
 * Edit the User's Profile
 * Sign out the user